Counseling Methods

 Carl Rogers was the founder of person centered therapy, which focuses on the individual and their needs, with the understanding that the therapeutic relationship is at the center of the healing process.
 This means I will see you as a unique individual and we will form therapeutic goals together based on your unique needs.
 Empathy and unconditional positive regard are essential components of this therapy process.

 Cognitive therapy focuses on the thoughts and beliefs that are keeping you stuck.
 We all have automatic and negative thoughts from time to time, but people who struggle with anxiety, depression and other mental health issues particularly struggle with distorted thinking.
-Together we will explore the internal dialogue that is contributing to your suffering, and change the relationship you have to your thoughts.

 Parts work

-Parts work is based on the assumption that we all possess multiplicities (or “parts”) inside of our body and psyche.
+Parts work is based on the assumption that we all possess multiplicities (or « parts ») inside of our body and psyche.
 The parts that constitute who we are all play an important role for us in the creation of our identity.
 However, when we are stuck or struggling it can mean that some parts are overfunctioning, while others are underfunctioning.
 Working with our parts promotes growth and healing by resolving the potential conflicts that they carry.

 Attachment theory